 Picture this: you've built a solid AI agent.
 It handles customer inquiries, looks up orders, escalates complex issues.
 Then your CRM vendor releases a new API.
 Or your team decides to switch from OpenAI to Claude.
 Or you want to plug in a real-time knowledge base that didn't exist six months ago.

 Suddenly you're back in the integration trenches.
 Rewriting connectors.
 Debugging auth flows.
 Reconciling incompatible data formats between systems that have never heard of each other.
-The agent itself is great — it's the plumbing that's killing you.
+The agent itself is great.
+It's the plumbing that's killing you.

 This is the integration problem that has quietly strangled enterprise AI adoption for the last several years.
 And it's exactly the problem that the Model Context Protocol (MCP) was designed to fix.